sefyjo/timeline/README.md

 Before upload the dist/ folder, run `gulp build --prod` to load a minify version of script.js and style.css into html header.

 ### First year of the timeline
+[`start`](https://github.com/nclslbrn/timeline/blob/0b977633ee76336096f779654b60989fb9373b5b/src/script.js#L6) is used to define the first year of the timeline, it could be helpfull to create empty zone before the start of a zone.

 ### Colors
+[`colors`](https://github.com/nclslbrn/timeline/blob/0b977633ee76336096f779654b60989fb9373b5b/src/script.js#L7) is an array of two colors which define the colors of first and the last zone (and strippedZone), the script create intepolated colors (kind of gradient) between.

+For the hashtag colors, you have to setup them into Sass.
+Sass will create colors automaticly with rotating the hue of the [`$color-start`].

 ### Height and width
+[`width`](https://github.com/nclslbrn/timeline/blob/0b977633ee76336096f779654b60989fb9373b5b/src/script.js#L4) define the width (in pixels) of the timeline
+[`height`](https://github.com/nclslbrn/timeline/blob/0b977633ee76336096f779654b60989fb9373b5b/src/script.js#L5) is used to defined the height of the pixels (in pixels) but the real height will be bigger due to top margin and the size of the last zone.

 ### Time modular scale
+[`steps`](https://github.com/nclslbrn/timeline/blob/0b977633ee76336096f779654b60989fb9373b5b/src/script.js#L27) is an array which define interval between same width periods.
+You can use it to reduce empty space (no event) and add space between event.